sombriks/sombriks-hq/assets/posts/0015-es6-modules-on-backend.md

 The esm package helps a lot to make the gap between front-end and back-end javascript.
 It may be a luxury, something we can live without, but even ide support gets better, since those es6 modules are the future.

+To achieve it without relying on [babel](https://babeljs.io) is pretty satisfying not because babel is a bad thing, but because soon those modules will be first class citizens on both sides of this game.

 The final project with the modifications seen there can be found [here on github](https://github.com/sombriks/sample-node-esm).